ozimmortal/commits/README.md

  -- I am Warhol.
 I am the No. 1 most impactful artist of our generation.
 I am Shakespeare in the flesh.
 Thu Jan  9 07:00:22 2025

  -- People always tell you 'Be humble.
 Be humble.'
 When was the last time someone told you to be amazing?
 Be great!
 Be awesome!
 Be awesome!
 Thu Jan  9 08:00:25 2025

+ -- Truth is my goal.
+Controversy is my gym.
+I'll do a hundred reps of controversy for a 6 pack of truth  Thu Jan  9 09:00:24 2025